annabelsandford/txt-to-minecraft-book/README.md

 A Shell script written on macOS to import any *.txt file into a Minecraft Book.

-The goal of this script is to determine how many Books are needed to import any given *.txt file into Minecraft.
+The goal of this script is to determine how many books are needed to import any given *.txt file into Minecraft in order to import said *.txt into the game.
 This is achieved by following Minecraft's strict character and page limitations.
+The script imports the text file's content into a local string, then proceeds to type it into the game piece by piece.
+The script also presses the next-page-button by using _cliclick_.

 ## Prerequisites